A Structural Condition on Point Sets with Few Distinct Dot Products

-As we have shown, a slowly-scaling point configuration's ``popular circle'' and ``popular line'' both have many points.
-It turns out that counting just the dot products between this circle and this line will yield enough dot products for our bound.
+As we have shown, a point configuration with few dot products must have both a rich circle and a rich line.
+It turns out that counting just the dot products between this circle and this line (if the points are well-spaced enough) will yield enough dot products for our bound.

-As a warmup, we start by proving a more symmetric case of our main theorem.
-The proof of the symmetric case contains many of the central ideas of the main proof.